 This Statement is not intended to override the right of any person to make an application under the Act, and to have that application considered on its merits.
-Equally, this Statement of Principles is not intended to undermine the right of any person to make representations about an application or to seek a review of a licence where provision has been made for them to do so.
+Equally, this Statement of Principles it not intended to undermine the right of any person to make representations about an application or to seek a review of a licence where provision has been made for them to do so.

-In preparing this Statement, the Council has had regard to any Guidance issued by The Gambling Commission and has given appropriate weight to any views received as part of the consultation process.
+In preparing this Statement, the Licensing Authority has had regard to any guidance issued by the Gambling Commission and has given appropriate weight to any views received as part of the consultation process.

-This Statement must be kept under review from time to time and, in accordance with the Act, will be subject to review every three years.
+This Statement will be kept under review from time to time and, in accordance with the Act, will be subject to review every three years.